Should You Stay on the JR Yamanote Line in Tokyo?

 Takadanobaba

-Best known as the birthplace of Astro Boy and a must stop for any fans as the theme song is the jingle at the station.
+It is best known as the birthplace of Astro Boy and a must-stop for any fans, as the theme song is the jingle at the station.
 There are also some Astro Boy murals outside.

 What Sights Aren’t On the Yamanote Line

-As I said, one of my issue with the ‘you must stay on the Yamanote Line’ trope is that for a lot of places you might want to visit you can’t get there just using the Yamanote Line or there are subway stations a LOT closer than the nearest Yamanote Line station is.
+As I said, one of my issues with the ‘you must stay on the Yamanote Line’ trope is that for a lot of places you might want to visit, you can’t get there just using the Yamanote Line, or there are subway stations a LOT closer than the nearest Yamanote Line station is.

-If the following are on your list of things to do see in Tokyo, just bear in mind that the Yamanote Line stations are not the closest option, you’re going to have to change lines or get on different ones to get there – and so it doesn’t really matter if you stay right next to it when you’re travelling to them.
+If the following are on your list of things to do and see in Tokyo, just bear in mind that the Yamanote Line stations are not the closest option; you’re going to have to change lines or get on different ones to get there – and so it doesn’t really matter if you stay right next to it when you’re traveling to them.

 So What Does This All Mean?